Lighty? No Likey!

 We all know this one, don’t we??
 This is a fuel pump icon, usually amber.
 It means your fuel is low and you only have a certain number of miles left to find a garage.
 Otherwise, you’re in trouble!

 Some people live their lives constantly running on fumes but it’s not a good idea.
-If you do get caught short, it won’t only mess up your day: fixing it will be more than just fuelling up.
+Even though running out of petrol or diesel won't cause any mechanical issue, fixing it will be more than just fuelling up.

 You will need to bleed the air from the fuel lines and injectors – or more likely get an expert to do that for you.
 Otherwise, the engine won’t start properly.